smallg0at/subwaymapv2/README.md

 ### Setup

-This will take a whild
+This will take a while

 ```
 cd ./electron/